jpkosuri/vimapper/README.md

-### Visually map and transfrom one json/xml to another json/xml format.
+### Visually map and transfrom one(source) json/xml/yaml to another(destination).
 And, generate mappers, source and destination pojos.

 ### from